 X-rays are just one diagnostic tool and must be used in conjunction with the patient interview and physical exam.

 In This Article:

-Lab tests.
-Lab tests cannot identify the presence of knee osteoarthritis, but they can be used to rule out other problems, such as infection or gout that can also cause knee pain.
-Lab tests may require a blood draw or an aspiration of the knee joint (taking fluid from the joint).
+Lab tests for other conditionsWhile there is no single lab test to diagnose knee osteoarthritis, a lab test can be used to rule out other problems, such as infection or gout, that also cause knee pain.
+Lab tests may require a blood draw or an aspiration the knee of joint (taking fluid from the joint).

 A doctor is trained to consider all the possible causes of the knee pain—ranging from a meniscal tear to rheumatoid arthritis—during the diagnostic process.
 He or she systematically eliminates possible causes until an accurate diagnosis can be made.
 Once the diagnosis is made, treatment can begin.